 Credit Accounts: Information on current and past credit accounts, including the type of account, the credit limit, the account balance, and your payment history.

 Credit Inquiries: A list of entities that have accessed your credit report.
-There are two types of inquiries: hard inquiries (which can affect your credit score) and soft inquiries (which do not).
+There are two types of inquiries: hard inquiries (which can affect your credit score) and soft inquiries.

 Public Records: Information on bankruptcies, foreclosures, and other public records related to your creditworthiness.